-To keep up with the increasing demands placed on collision repair facilities, most recyclers:

-- have increased their professional standards to ensure better customer service. - provide high quality parts to ensure a steady customer base. - have an updated inventory process that allows customers to search online inventories. - have better part descriptions to ensure that repairers understand the part condition before it arrives at the collision repair facility.
+To keep up with the increasing demands placed on collision repair facilities, most recyclers have increased their professional standards to ensure better customer service and provide high quality parts to ensure a steady customer base.
+Recyclers have an updated inventory process that allows customers to search online inventories and provide better part descriptions to ensure that repairers understand the part condition before it arrives at the collision repair facility.
 This is critical for proper cycle time.